How to choose an SEO friendly CMS

-So how can you ensure the CMS solution you choose will turn into a healthy investment for your company?
+So how can you ensure the CMS solution you choose will turn into a sound investment for your company?

-To start with, no system out there knows your site better than you do, so one of the first few steps you should do is map out a clear hierarchy of your current web site, including any and all categories, sub-categories, product listing pages, product or information detail pages, etc. This will help you visualize what your end results will look like and whether or not it’s something you can easily achieve through a new content management system.
+To start with, no system out there knows your site better than you do, so one of the first few steps you should do is map out a clear hierarchy of your current web site, including any categories, sub-categories, product listing pages, product or information detail pages, etc. This will help you visualize what your results will look like and whether or not it’s something you can quickly achieve through a new content management system.

-Next, generate a list of everything you currently struggle with or would like to see changed or enhanced, and make sure the company you’re working with can customize something that addresses all of your concerns and is search engine and programmer friendly which the rest of the article addresses on a greater level.
+Next, generate a list of everything you currently struggle with or would like to see changed or enhanced and make sure the company you’re working with can customize something that addresses all of your concerns and is search engine and programmer friendly which the rest of the article addresses on a higher level.

 An SEO friendly Content Management System should include all of the following functionalities:

 - The ability to generate static URLs that are search engine friendly by utilizing main keywords from the actual page within the URL.
 This reduces the number of directories and eliminates long dynamic URLs which, to a certain extent, are spider-able but not a great SEO practice.

 - The ability to add unique page titles on all pages throughout the entire web site

 - The ability to add individual Meta information such as Meta Keywords, Meta Description, etc.

 - The ability to hard code HTML into the content section